Icinga/icinga2/doc/8-migration.md

 ### <a id="differences-1x-2-users"></a> Users

-Contacts have been renamed to Users (same for groups).
+Contacts have been renamed to users (same for groups).
 A user does not only provide attributes and custom attributes used for notifications, but is also used for authorization checks.